sfos13/project/README.md

 ### SELF-EVALUATION

-Every element work on the project in different ways.
-Also we did some important meetings that help to work on problems, and make the solutions.
-So, we believe that everybody deserve the same percentage (33%).
+Every element worked on the project in different ways.
+Also we did some important meetings that helped to solve problems, and create the necessary solutions.
+So, we believe that everybody deserves the same percentage(33%).